3 Ways How to Cook Lobster Tail Perfectly Every Time!

 Bother types of lobster still cook up red.
 American warm water lobster originates primarily from Florida, The Caribbean, and Latin America, and tends to have much more of a delicate protein structure, and often cooks up with a texture a bit more on the grainy side.

 As private chefs, we often find that most of our clients that enjoy warm water lobster tails live outside of the United States, as they tend to eat more warm water lobsters abroad.

 Tips When Shopping For Lobster:

-Avoid lobsters that have been advertised as "enhanced, extra moist, or water added" as this does nothing more than drain your wallet by the producer adding a solution of salt water to the product to increase it's weight.
+Avoid lobsters that have been advertised as "enhanced, extra moist, or water added" as this is nothing more than draining your wallet by the producer adding a solution of salt water to the product to increase its weight.
 Remember you pay for lobster by the pound!

 Avoid lobsters that have highly discolored spots on them.
 While natural spots occur, like the photo above, grossly discolored spots could perhaps indicate that the lobster has been injured and/or may have some other anomaly that possibly could have degraded the meat quality.